Frequently Asked Questions about mIRC

 mIRC attempts to provide a user-friendly interface for use with the IRC network.
 It has a lot of features such as:

-• Support for wav and midi sound files.
+- Support for wav, midi, ogg, and mp3 sound files.

 Return to the table of contents.